DenisGorbachev/spool/README.md

 * Start a new game:
   * Name
   * Deadline (a datetime by which every player needs to make an investment decision)
+  * Currency (which token can be used as investment; you can choose any ERC20-compatible token)
   * Minimum capital (how much everybody needs to put into the game)
 * Join an existing game:
   * Your capital (how much you put into the game; must be greater or equal to "Minimum capital")